NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Method

 Moreover, several different quantum states must be used in training to ensure good accuracy over a range of quantum states.
-In this work, we use six random states to train the circuit.
-The quantum circuits are evaluated using a state-vector simulation, as a proof of concept.
+In this work, we use six random states to train the circuit, similar to the work of Romero et al.